Can Chameleon fields be the source of both the dark energy dipole and the CMB dipole?: Chameleon fields

 Which is $N\equiv\ln(a)$. \textquotedblleft Using constraint (16), the above equations are reduced to the following two equations: \textquotedblright Also, $\frac{\dot{H}}{H^{2}}$ is calculated as follows in terms of new variables:

-The above parameter is one of the basic parameters through which both the equation of state is expressed and calculation the luminosity distance is made.
+The above parameter is one of the basic parameters through which both the equation of state is expressed and the calculation of the luminosity distance is made.
 The equation related to the luminosity distance is coupled with this equation with the system equations.
-In this way, by introducing two new variables $ \tau=d^{0}_L(z),\Gamma=H$, Equation (3-3) can be converted to the following differential equations.

-Therefore, to find the luminosity distance and finally calculate the bulk current, the following equations must be solved simultaneously.
+Therefore, to find the luminosity distance and finally calculate the bulk flow, the following equations must be solved simultaneously.